 Here are the similarities and differences these alternatives each have with authentic leadership theory:

-- Some authentic leaders have natural abilities and strengths while others earn them over time, but both are valid.
+- Some authentic leaders have natural abilities and strengths such as high emotional intelligence while others earn them over time, but both are valid.

 - Authentic leadership prescribes to the same philosophy as trait theory but extends beyond checking a few boxes.